rohitpatwa/leetcode/Readme.md

 118. Pascal's Triangle : Every arr[i][j] = arr[i-1][j] + arr[i-1][j-1].
 Handle corner cases
 217. Contains Duplicate : Create a set and check if element already exists.
 206. Reverse Linked List : Use prev and next as extra variables. while h: [n=h.n; h.n=p; p=h; h=n]
+206. Reverse Linked List : Recursive approach.
+Compute new head once and return that in every call.
+Head.next.next = head.
 167. Two Sum II - Input array is sorted : Use two pointer approach.
 Initiate one at beginning and one at the end.
 234. Palindrome Linked List : Use fast & slow pointers.
 Take fast pointer to end, slow pointer will be in the middle.
 Reverse ll ahead of slow pointer and initiate fast pointer to head.
 Compare.
 590. N-ary Tree Postorder Traversal : Implement a stack.
 Keep inserting children in stack and root.val in output arr. return arr[::-1]